Overview

 ‘One of the most eloquent thinkers about our life in language’ – The Sunday Times

-A Chorus of Ears is a series of essays on voice, lyric and the persona of the poet from one of the greatest living English poets.
-Originally delivered as a lecture series at Trinity College, Cambridge, in A Chorus of Ears Denise Riley meditates upon the emphasis we place upon the persona of the poet, relegating their actual poetry to a second-order importance.
-Prize culture and the primacy of the poet – as opposed to the poem – transform criticism into a beauty contest, constraining our ability to meet the lyric on its own terms.
+A Chorus of Ears is a series of essays on voice, lyric and the persona of the poet from one of our greatest living English poets.
+Denise Riley contemplates how a poet's public persona can hold more significance than their actual poetry in the modern literary world.
+She reflects on how prize culture can transform criticism into a beauty contest, and limit our ability to meet the lyric on its own terms.

-What, Riley asks, might be discovered about the purpose of poetry, its originary point within our language and more yet besides, when we liberate it from the persona of the author?
+What might be discovered, Riley asks, if we liberate the poem from the person of the author?
+From where does its own voice spring?
 In allowing the poem to speak, what might we hear?

 Including a foreword by leading poet and critic Don Paterson.